 Noni, especially the root of the plant,. contains highly laxative substances.
 These are called anthraquinones, and are potent cathartic components (which accelerate defecation) and laxatives are also found in other plants used for this purpose as senna, rhubarb and cascara.
 In addition, noni fruit contains paraffin, a type of grease with laxative effects.

 Anthraquinones tonify the intestine muscles (especially the duodenum) and increase its activity, thereby causing intestinal movement and achieving more cathartic effect.
-The noni root powder is effective, so it is being used since ancient times to treat constipation, and its fruit is also effective for this purpose because of in content in paraffin.
+Noni root powder is effective, so it is being used since ancient times to treat constipation, and its fruit is also effective for this purpose because of in content in paraffin.

 Noni also has applications as a remedy for hemorrhoids.

 Its root is considered an appetizer choice due to its content of anthraquinones which stimulates the smooth muscle of the digestive organs.
 It can increase the appetite.
 In large quantities, the noni juice is purgative and may have the opposite effect, helping you to lose weight.